Federal Aid/ Pell Grant

 Since 1996, the New Mexico Lottery has helped more than 97,000 students from across the state attend New Mexico public colleges, universities and technical colleges with the help of a New Mexico Legislative Lottery Scholarship.

 Part of every dollar spent on Lottery tickets benefits New Mexico’s future.
 It opens the door to new generations of New Mexicans to obtain a college education that otherwise might not have been possible.
 And that makes New Mexico a smarter, better place.

-The student work-study program is a financial aid program that provides San Juan College students an opportunity to earn money through employment at the college or a San Juan College approved community service work sites.
-For work-study employment students must have completed the FAFSA process for the academic year in which they are seeking work-study employment, be financial aid eligible, complete the SJC work-study application process, and be enrolled in, and maintain enrollment in, at least six credits for the semester in which work-study employment is being awarded.
+The student employment program is a financial aid program that provides San Juan College students an opportunity to earn money through employment at the college or a San Juan College approved community service work sites.
+For employment students must have completed the FAFSA process for the academic year in which they are seeking student employment, be financial aid eligible, complete the SJC student employment application process, and be enrolled in, and maintain enrollment in, at least six credits for the semester in which student employment is being awarded.

-Additional Work Study timesheets, payroll and termination information can be found on bottom of the Student portal page at https://mysjc.sanjuancollege.edu/students
+Work Study timesheets, payroll and termination information can be found on bottom of the Student portal page at https://mysjc.sanjuancollege.edu/students or the links below.